lem31/lem31/README.md

   - 🔥 [ToolsOnFire](https://www.toolsonfire.com) - Free online productivity tools I built with Next.js, including a video to GIF converter, AI voice separator, markdown converter, AI sticker creator, and more.
 - [Hidden Norway](https://www.hiddennorway.com) - Discover hidden gems and off-the-beaten-path destinations across Norway.
+- [Talkbuoy](https://www.talkbuoy.com) - AI-powered assistant for interviews, speeches, revision, podcasts & conversations.
+Tired of AI interviews and rapid-fire questions where you have no time to think?
+Get your own back with TalkBuoy.

   <h2><strong>👩‍💻 Some Resources and Technology I've used</strong></h2>